vturrisi/solo-learn/docs/source/tutorials/add_new_method.rst

         Args:
-            batch (Sequence[Any]): a batch of data in the format of [img_indexes, [X], Y], where [X] is a list of size self.num_crops containing batches of images batch_idx (int): index of the batch
+            batch (Sequence[Any]): a batch of data in the format of [img_indexes, [X], Y], where [X] is a list of size num_crops containing batches of images batch_idx (int): index of the batch

         Returns: